nouvist/sc-iframe/README.md

 Unofficial Soundcloud Widget API written in Typescript.

-> **Disclaimer**: Soundcloud is trademark or registered trademark of their respective holders.
-Use of them does not imply any affiliation with or endorsement by them.
+> Soundcloud is trademark or registered trademark of their respective holders.
+This project is not affiliated with or endorsed by them.

 ## Installation